fivestars-os/aladdin/docs/create_aladdin_configuration.md

 - Publish section:
   - aws_profile: which aws profile to publish your docker image and helm charts to
   - docker_ecr_repo: the ecr path of your aws profile, used to push your docker images to
-  - s3_helm_chart_bucket: which bucket to store your packaged helm charts to

 ## Cluster env.sh file
 The env.sh file in each of your subdirectories in your config folder will contain cluster-specific variables that aladdin sources.
 These variables are mainly used to create your cluster and to get the correct configuration.
 Here is the example env.sh file from the CLUSTERDEV folder.